Reduced Representations of Rayleigh-B\'enard Flows via Autoencoders: Problem set-up and methodology

-\REFA{ We now take a moment to describe three paradigmatic cases, $\Ra = 10^6$, $10^7$, and $10^8$.
+We now take a moment to describe three paradigmatic cases, $\Ra = 10^6$, $10^7$, and $10^8$.
 Figure~\ref{fig:snapshots_of_ras} shows snapshots of $\theta(x,y)$ at a time $t$ and one turnover time later, at a time $t+\tau$.
 As the Rayleigh number increases the flow becomes more complex with smaller and smaller structures popping up.
-New timescales appear in the flow too, as can be in seen in figure~\ref{fig:T_over_time}, where we show the temporal evolution of $\theta$ at one single point $(x_p, z_p)$ throughout several turnover times (while the location $x_p$ is indistinct due to the translational symmetry of the flow, the significance of $z_p$ will be discussed shortly).
-Even at $\Ra=10^7$ the flow exhibits multi-timescale behaviour and intricate dynamics.
-Finally, we show profiles of the horizontally- and time-averaged RMS fluctuations, $\langle \theta^2 \rangle_{x,t}^{1/2}(z)$, and Kolmogorov lengths scale, $\langle \eta_K \rangle_{x,t} (z)$, in figure~\ref{fig:eps_eta_theta}.
+New timescales appear in the flow too, as can be in seen in figure~\ref{fig:T_over_time}, where we show the temporal evolution of $\theta$ at one single point $(x_p, z_p)$ throughout several turnover times (while the location $x_p$ is indistinct due to the translational symmetry of the flow, the significance of $z_p$ will be discussed shortly). \REFA{The turnovertime $\tau$ is defined for each \Ra.} Even at $\Ra=10^7$ the flow exhibits multi-timescale behaviour and intricate dynamics. \REFA{The shift observed at $t=7.5\tau$ in the $\Ra=10^8$ case corresponds to a horizontal displacement of the plume.} Finally, we show profiles of the horizontally- and time-averaged RMS fluctuations, $\langle \theta^2 \rangle_{x,t}^{1/2}(z)$, and Kolmogorov lengths scale, $\langle \eta_K \rangle_{x,t} (z)$, in figure~\ref{fig:eps_eta_theta}.
 As the Rayleigh number increases, the thermal boundary layer becomes steeper, as expected.
 As the dissipation is not uniform in the vertical direction, the Kolmogorov lengthscale increases when approaching the middle of the domain.
-We are interested in checking how well the autoencoders represent each scale of the flow, for this matter we define $z_p(\Ra)$, the height outside the boundary layer where the Kolmogorov length is the shortest.
-This heights are marked in figure~\ref{fig:eps_eta_theta}.
+We are interested in checking how well the autoencoders represent each scale of the flow, for this matter we define $z_p(\Ra)$ \REFA{as the the height where the temperature perturbation fluctuations are highest.
+Below $z_p$ the dynamics are dominated by the boundary layer, while above the Kolmogorov lengthscale decreases when approaching the center of the domain.} The corresponding $z_p$ are marked in figure~\ref{fig:eps_eta_theta}.
 As we will explain below, corroborating if an autoencoder is properly representing this scale will be the benchmark used to test its capabilities and choose the minimal number of dimensions $d^*$ needed for the latent space dimension.
-As a summary, we list the values of $\eta_K (z_p)$, $\Rey$, $\Nu$, and $\delta_\theta$ for the three Rayleigh numbers cases just showcase in Table~\ref{tab:parameters}. }
+As a summary, we list the values of $\eta_K (z_p)$, $\Rey$, $\Nu$, and $\delta_\theta$ for the three Rayleigh numbers cases just showcase in Table~\ref{tab:parameters}.